Specialist Lime Plaster Company

 How we work and where

-Conducting an complimentary site assessment survey; we then understand project: objectives, challenges and then offer realistic solutions.
+Conducting a complimentary site assessment survey; we then understand project: objectives, challenges and then offer realistic solutions.
 Read about our work lime plaster and render work on Grade II listed building, St Paul’s Place, Bedford.
+We carry out a lot of historic lime plasterwork in Cambridgeshire and Oxfordshire as well as the rest of the UK.

 Please contact us to discuss your requirements and how we can assist.